Campus Police Department - Safety Matters

 Dating and Domestic Violence

 Domestic violence can exist in several forms: emotional, physical, and sexual.
 If you are involved in an abusive relationship, remember that no one deserves to be abused or threatened, and in time the violence may get worse.
 Sometimes the best way to the abuser is to have the person arrested.
 After an arrest the judicial system can order the individual to seek help in dealing with their problem.
-If you are involved in a violent relationship, call Campus Security or one of the resources listed.
+If you are involved in a violent relationship, call Campus Police or one of the resources listed.

 At all times, Wallace State students must carry a valid student I.D. and parking hangtag.
 These are available through the Enrollment Management Office.